 We ignore them every day.
 The Senator should go on and ignore it.

-I will take a leave out of Senator Norris's book and carry on.
+I will take a leaf out of Senator Norris's book and carry on.

 The Senator may be pulled up after two minutes.